The CAPG's Blog

 Grant that the fruits of the earth may, by Thy holy favor, increase and multiply: defend them from all drought, frosts or tempests, or whatever else may be hurtful to them.
 It is from Thy hand only that we look for succor, and to Thee we have recourse in all our necessities.
 Amen.

 Lenten Reading plan: Daily readings from St. John Vianney, Patron of Parish Priests

 There are forty days of Lent – but there are more than forty days listed below!
 This is because Sundays and the days of the Sacred Triduum are not counted as part of the forty days of Lent.
 But in our spiritual discipline, it is good to have a certain consistency every day.
 Therefore, I have included enough daily readings for all of the days from Ash Wednesday through Easter Sunday.

 The texts provided below are taken from the catecheses, exhortations, and sermon excerpts of the Holy Curé of Ars, Saint John Vianney.
-During this Year for Priests, our Holy Father, Pope Benedict XVI, has held up this important saint as a model for all parish priests.
+During the Year for Priests in 2010, Pope Benedict XVI has held up this important saint as a model for all parish priests.
 His writings contain a great depth of spirituality and wisdom.